🔼The name Mezuzah: Summary

 🔼Etymology of the name Mezuzah

-The name Mezuzah is the same as the noun מזוזה (mezuza), meaning door- or gate-post.
-It comes from the root זוז (zwz I), which probably meant to move or to rise:
+The name Mezuzah is the same as the noun מזוזה (mezuza), which is the word for door- or gate-post.
+It comes from the root זוז (zwz), which describes a cyclic or tidal motion: